 8. The patient-centered medical home should be developed for care of patients with advanced cardiac conditions and encompass a continuum of care from the stable outpatient environment to the level of intensive in-hospital care without change in care teams.

 9. Sufficient financial reimbursement and/or financial incentive that accommodates for additional clinician time to provide patient-centered care needs to be developed and implemented.

 10. Nonphysician members of the care team should be empowered to provide patient-centered care to help manage the increasing demands of patients with chronic heart disease.

-Keywords: Cooperative Behavior, Outcome Assessment (Health Care), Health Policy, Manganese, Education, Continuing, Chronic Disease, Individualized Medicine, Institute of Medicine (U.S.), Patient-Centered Care, Caregivers, Heart Diseases, Quality of Life, Delivery of Health Care, Cardiovascular Diseases, Health Services Needs and Demand, Health Status, Pharmacogenetics, United States
+Keywords: Cooperative Behavior, Outcome Assessment, Health Care, Health Policy, Manganese, Education, Continuing, Chronic Disease, Precision Medicine, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Patient-Centered Care, Caregivers, Heart Diseases, Quality of Life, Delivery of Health Care, Cardiovascular Diseases, Health Services Needs and Demand, Health Status, Pharmacogenetics, United States

 < Back to Listings